-The case management entities are monitored on a monthly basis to ensure compliance to the six waiver assurances and its associated performance measures.
-Each case management entity is required to maintain a 90% compliance rate of waiver practices to maintain status as the local entry point in the community.
-The CAP Business system will provide the State Medicaid Agency monthly data analytic reports in the timeliness and accuracy to policy in the areas of level of care, service plan, qualified provider, financial accountability, health and welfare and administrative authority.
-The appointed case management entities' primary responsibilities are to ensure waiver practices and that there is continuous quality improvement of the waiver.
+The appointed case management entities' primary responsibilities are to ensure waiver practices and there is continuous quality improvement of case management practices.
 Public local agencies such as the departments of social services, public health agencies, hospitals, case management agencies and home health organizations that have experience in serving this target population are able to act in the capacity of an appointed case management entity by NC Medicaid.
-A public Medicaid Bulletin is placed on the NC Medicaid website as well as the State's MMIS website announcing an available service area.
-A description of the waiver program is provided along with the location of the service area and the demographic of waiver participants.
-The announcement also lists the required credentials to be an appointed case management entity.
+Guidance on how to become a qualified case management provider is posted on the NC Medicaid website.
+An interested provider may submit a case management provider packet to become a CME at any time.
+The interested provider must identify their preferred service area.
+The case management provider guidance lists the required credentials to become an appointed case management entity.
 Each organization must meet a threshold in order to be appointed.
 The required threshold consists of: